kindone/cppproptest/doc/StatefulTesting.md

 ## Stule 1: Using Action Functions

-In the first style using functions, you will typically be defining an action with lambda.
-An `Action` under this style is formally defined as a function.
+In the first style using functions, an `Action` is formally defined as a function:

 ```cpp
 template <typename SystemType>
 using Action = function<bool(SystemType&)>;
 ```

 Note that `SystemType` refers to the type of the stateful object of our concern.
-The function takes the `SystemType` reference and returns a `boolean` value as a result.
+The function takes a `SystemType` reference and returns a `boolean` value as a result.
+You will typically be defining an `Action` with lambda.

 Our goal is to create a generator for our action.
-An action generator for an action with no arguments such as `pop_back` can be defined as:
+A generator for an action with no arguments such as `pop_back` can be defined as:

 ```cpp
 auto popBackGen = just<Action<MyVector>>([](MyVector& obj) {